 - Food Handler Training - only $7.00!

 - HACCP Training 16hr/4hr/1hr

 - Enter Promo "train10off" at Checkout

-- Use the 2-hour rule.
 Bacteria will creep up on you if you let foods sit out too long.
-Don’t leave perishable goodies out of the fridge for more than two hours (1 hour in temperatures above 90°F).
+Don’t leave perishable goodies, such as meat, poultry, eggs and casseroles in the temperature “Danger Zone” (between 40°F and 140°F) over 2 hours; 1 hour in temperatures above 90°F.

 Safe Halloween Candy and Treats

 Eating candy and sweet treats is also a big part of the fun on Halloween.
 If you’re trick-or-treating, health and safety experts say you should remember these tips: